Judge orders Montana health clinic to pay nearly $6 million over false asbestos claims

 McNew and Black did not immediately respond to messages Saturday seeking comment.

 The verdict also could harm the clinic’s reputation and potentially undermine lawsuits by asbestos victims against BNSF and others that courts have held liable for contamination that’s turned Libby into one of the nation’s deadliest polluted sites.
+BNSF operated a railyard in town through which asbestos-tainted vermiculite was transported from the nearby W.R.
+Grace Co. mine.

+Railway spokesperson Lena Kent said the clinic’s actions wasted taxpayer money while diverting resources from people in legitimate need.

+“The focus of this trial was on CARD’s treatment of the hundreds of people who were not sick,” Kent said.
+“It’s a sad chapter in this saga that this trial was necessary to restore the focus on those who are truly impacted and who should continue to have access to the benefits and care they deserve.”

 The Libby area was declared a Superfund site two decades ago following media reports that mine workers and their families were getting sick and dying due to hazardous asbestos dust.